Get insider access

 Astro A50 Gen 4 Wireless 2019

 The Audeze Maxwell Wireless have a slight edge over the Astro A50 Gen 4 Wireless 2019.
 While both headphones are well-built, the Audeze have a significantly longer continuous battery life, and support Bluetooth.
 They have a slightly more neutral sound profile out of the box, which some users may prefer, and they can also be used wired via USB or analog too.
-However, the Astro are more comfortable, their boom mic offers a better overall performance, and have a more immersive passive soundstage.
+However, the Astro are more comfortable, their boom mic offers a better overall performance, and they have a more immersive passive soundstage.

 Turtle Beach Stealth Pro Wireless